iyosayi/flex-property-manager/README.md

 - `npm run lint` — Run ESLint

 ### Environment & Configuration
-- The project does not require a `.env` by default.
+- The project requires a `.env`.
 If you add one, do not commit secrets.
 Follow standard Vite conventions (`VITE_*` prefix for client-exposed variables).
-- Keep behavior consistent across dev/test/prod where possible.
-Static assets and JSON live under `public/` to simplify hosting.

-### Deployment
-The app is a static SPA after build.
-You can deploy the `dist/` folder to any static host (e.g., Netlify, Vercel, GitHub Pages, S3):
-1. `npm run build`
-2. Upload or serve `dist/`

-If your host requires SPA fallback, configure a redirect to `index.html` for unknown routes.

-### Conventions
-- Prefer simple solutions and avoid duplication.
-- Keep files within ~200–300 lines; refactor when they grow beyond that.
-- Do not introduce new tech patterns unless needed; remove old/duplicate logic when refactoring.
-- No stubs/fake data in dev/prod runtime code (tests only if applicable).

 ### Notes for Reviewers
 - To access the replica version of the property details page, navigate to `/website`.